 A representative profile though the ionosphere and plasmasphere is shown in Table A-1.
 The density profile is dependent on geomagnetic activity as indicated in Figure H-1.

+There are various other plasma sphere models which can also be useful and which are generally available directly from the authors.
+A selection is mentioned below:

+IMAGE/RPI model [RD.157].
+There is also new function in IRI that makes a smooth transition between IRI and the RPI model [RD.158].
+This is one of 4 models named in ISO TS 16457.

+IZMIRAN/IRI-Plas [RN.32].
+This is also one of 4 ISO TS 16457 models.

+Global Plasma Ionosphere Density Model (GPID), [RD.159].
+This is also an ISO TS 16457 model.

+IPM Ionosphere - Plasmasphere Model [RD.160].
+This can be run in ESWP (www.spaceweather.eu) and on NASA: ccmc.gsfc.nasa.gov

-[RD.157][RD.158][RN.32][RD.159][RD.160]Outer magnetosphere
+Outer magnetosphere

 NASA has defined a severe charging environment [RD.53] based on the 90th percentile of severe environments.
 However, this is not the one adopted as the ECSS Standard.

-9.2.1.3a[RD.168]
+The requirement 9.2.1.3a is based on a 2-Maxwellian fit to a severe charging event when the Scatha spacecraft charged in sunlight.
+An improved fit using 3 Maxwellians has been made to the same event [RD.168].
+It is given below.

+: Worstcase 3Maxwellian environment